suraj-self/AutoTestLab/README.md

 - Follow [Sauce Labs documentation](https://docs.saucelabs.com/) for integrating with pytest.

 > **Note**: Modify the path to your test files if they are not located in the default directory.

+### 📁 **Directory Breakdown**

+- **`pages/`**: Contains the Page Object classes, each representing a different page of the web application.
+This design pattern abstracts the locators and interactions, making the tests less prone to UI changes.

+- **`tests/`**: Contains the test scripts written using `pytest`, covering different scenarios for [SauceDemo](https://www.saucedemo.com/).
+Each test file follows a clear structure to ensure readability and scalability.

+- **`utils/`**: Includes utility modules to handle configurations, test data, and other reusable components, making the framework modular and easier to extend.

+- **`conftest.py`**: Houses the shared `pytest` configurations and fixtures, ensuring a seamless and maintainable setup for the entire test suite.

 ## Test Structure